submissions

 • We’re aiming to publish primarily emerging writers in this volume, loosely defined as those with no more than two published books.

-• We invite you to include a condensed author bio with your submission of under 80 words.
+• We invite you to include a condensed author bio with your submission of under 100 words.
 A brief author note will appear in the anthology for each contributor, aimed at lightly grounding the piece and helping a reader find more of your writing, and while this can be added later in the process, we’d welcome a draft along with your submission.
-This is meant to be an exercise in creative compression; it might include notable details about your background, regional connections, writing accomplishments, and/or passions.

 To submit your work, please use the button below or go here to access the submission platform Duosuma (you’ll need a Duotrope account, which is free).
 You’ll be prompted to enter your name and email address and to upload your submission as a single Word or PDF file that includes up to three poems.
-The optional mini-bio described above may be included in the file or added in the author bio field shown during the submission process.
-In the cover letter field, feel free to provide, informally, any further context or notes about yourself, your writing, and/or a connection to the project or the press, though this too is optional.
+In the bio and cover letter fields, feel free to provide any further context or notes about yourself, your writing, and/or a connection to the project or the press that you’d like to share.
 There’s no fee to submit (just the choice to make a small donation, which doesn’t factor into selections but does help us out a lot).

 We encourage you to explore the rest of our website, particularly the individual pages for the books we’ve published so far, to get acquainted with the press and how your work might fit before submitting.